1887 Buchner Gold Coin Card Set (N284)

 Another unique twist in these cards is that they can sometimes be found with parts of thick black letters and words on them.
 That is because they were printed as part of a large advertisement for the company’s product.

-As this article states, the printing is on top of the fronts, indicating it was added to regular sheets of the cards.
-The cards also have regular backs and were printed on the same stock as the regular cards.
+The printing is on top of the fronts, indicating it was added to regular sheets of the cards.
+The cards also have regular backs and were printed on a thicker stock as the regular cards.
 This was a different approach compared to other tobacco cards that were used in the advertisements.
-Typically, the stock was different and most of the time, the backs were blank as the printers didn’t bother printing the backs onto them.
+Typically, the backs were blank as the printers didn’t bother printing the backs onto them.

 This tells me that the advertisements were likely very limited.
 If they had been mass produced, they would have probably printed them on thinner, less expensive stock and not bothered to waste additional ink needed to print them on the backs.